ggcarrots/django-carrots/source/python_xmas_tree.rst

 Well, unfortunately we still have to type the entire contents of the list.
 This problem can be solved by the function :func:`range`.
-Check ``help(range)`` for the full story, or here are some quick examples:
+Check ``help(range)`` for the full story, or check these quick examples:

     >>> list(range(2, 5, 1))